Updated Food Recall Warning - St-Hubert brand Chicken Breast Nuggets recalled due to presence of bone fragments

 Updated Food Recall Warning - St-Hubert brand Chicken Breast Nuggets recalled due to presence of bone fragments Français

 OTTAWA, Sept.
-4, 2019 /CNW/ - The food recall warning issued on August 30, 2019, has been updated to include additional distribution information.
+5, 2019 /CNW/ - The food recall warning issued on September 4, 2019, has been updated to include additional product information.
 This additional information was identified during the Canadian Food Inspection Agency's (CFIA) food safety investigation.

 Maître Saladier Inc. is recalling St-Hubert brand Chicken Breast Nuggets from the marketplace due to possible presence of bone fragments.
 Consumers should not consume the recalled product described below.